-This article first appeared in the Effective Evangelism column of the CHRISTIAN RESEARCH JOURNAL, volume 33, number 04 (2010).
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+This article first appeared in the Effective Evangelism column of the Christian Research Journal, volume 33, number 04 (2010).
+For more information about the Christian Research Journal, click here.

 In 1987 I was a full-time student and part-time waiter, working alongside women and men of different beliefs and lifestyles.
 Most were non-Christians; some held to alternate spiritual views.
 But all were relational, living out their need for partnership in one way or another.
 Some were openly homosexual; others were uncommitted but sexually active and proud of it.
 Still others—many, in fact—lived with a girlfriend or boyfriend without any immediate plans for marriage.